bachngo2000/Cap/README.md

 # Web Development Project - Cap
-This web app:: uses the ApiFlash API to take a high quality screenshot of a given website with a variety of parameters to allow users to share an interesting site!
+This web app: uses the ApiFlash API to take a high quality screenshot of a given website with a variety of parameters to allow users to share an interesting site!

 The following functionality is completed: